tomhey/puppetlabs-postgresql/README.md

 ###Resource: postgresql::validate\_db\_connection

-TODO: Question, should we add support for connect_settings here?

 This resource can be utilised inside composite manifests to validate that a client has a valid connection with a remote PostgreSQL database.
 It can be ran from any node where the PostgreSQL client software is installed to validate connectivity before commencing other dependent tasks in your Puppet manifests, so it is often used when chained to other tasks such as: starting an application server, performing a database migration.

 Example usage: